2004 Houston Astros season: Major League Baseball All-Star Game at Minute Maid Park

 The 2004 Major League Baseball All-Star Game was the 75th playing of the midseason exhibition baseball game between the all-stars of the American League (AL) and National League (NL).
 The game was held on July 13, 2004, at Minute Maid Park in Houston, Texas, the Houston Astros' home stadium.
 The previous All-Star Game held in Houston was in 1986 in the Astrodome.
 In the Home Run Derby, Miguel Tejada of the Baltimore Orioles defeated Berkman in the final round, 5–4.
 Tejada established records of both 27 home runs overall, and 15 in a single round, while Berkman hit the longest home run of the competition at 497 ft.

-Three members of the Astros were in the starting lineup; Roger Clemens, who had played in the 1986 All-Star Game, was the starting pitcher, Jeff Kent was at second base, and Berkman was one of the three outfielders starting in the game.
+For the first time in franchise history, three Astros manned the starting lineup; Roger Clemens, the MVP of the 1986 Classic, was the starting pitcher, Jeff Kent started at second base, while Berkman started in center field.
+Clemens was the Astros' first starting pitcher in the Midsummer Classic since Mike Scott in 1987, Kent was the first since Biggio in 1998, while Berkman joined César Cedeño in 1973 at center field.
+Seven years earlier, Bagwell and Biggio comprised the Astros core as two starters for the National League for the first time.

 Beltrán, first named to the American League team before the trade, was added to the National League team as a reserve.
 The game had an attendance of 41,886 and boxing legend Muhammad Ali threw the ceremonial first pitch of the game.
 The final result was the American League defeating the National League 9–4, thus awarding an AL team (which would eventually be the Boston Red Sox) home-field advantage in the World Series.

-Second half
+August

 A triple play and a seven-run seventh inning on August 19 against Philadelphia highlighted an Astros 12–10 win.
 With the Phillies leading 7–2, Todd Pratt grounded into a bases-loaded triple play in the fifth inning, Houston's first in 13 years.
 Berkman, Craig Biggio, and Eric Bruntlett each homered in the seventh inning.

 Bagwell recorded his 200th career stolen base on August 30 against the Cincinnati Reds to become the tenth player in MLB history to reach that plateau while hitting 400 home runs.
 On September 18, Bagwell collected his 1,500th career RBI with a single in the third inning against the Brewers.
 Two innings later, he homered for his 1,500th run scored, becoming just 29th player in MLB history and first Astro to reach both milestones.
 Bagwell finished with 27 home runs, stopping a streak of eight consecutive seasons with at least 30 but extending a streak of 12 with at least 20.

-The Astros won 36 of their final 46 games to win the National League wild card.
+October

+On October 2, Jeff Kent hit the 278th home run of his career to surpass Ryne Sandberg for most all-time among second basemen.